mamedev/mame/docs/source/usingmame/commonissues.rst

 * Prefer English language
 * Prefer most widespread release
 * Prefer most complete version
-* Prefer versions that are uncensored, and have story and/cutscenes intact
+* Prefer versions that are uncensored, and have story/cutscenes intact
 * Prefer versions that keep the original gameplay balance
 * Prefer releases from original developers/publishers rather than licensees
 * Prefer releases without region-specific notices or warnings